Cancel anytime

 Overview

-The Rayliant Quantamental Emerging Market Equity ETF (RAYE) seeks long-term capital appreciation by investing in a diversified portfolio of emerging market equities, utilizing a quantamental investment approach that combines quantitative analysis with fundamental research.
+The Rayliant Quantamental Emerging Market Equity ETF seeks to provide long-term capital appreciation by investing in a diversified portfolio of emerging market equities, employing a quantitative and fundamental investment approach.

 Reputation and Reliability